mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 ```

-Additionally, you can enhance the graph by including colors and markers into your plots by adding the following arguments:
+Enhance the graph by including colors and markers into your plots by adding the following arguments:

 * Color of plot points = 'purple' (after y-axis)
 * Shape of marker = '+' (after y-axis)

-Therefore, your code would look like this:
+Now your code should look something like this:

 ```
 # x = horizontal axis variable
 # y = vertical axis variable
 plot_name = sns.regplot(x = df_name.col1, y = df_name.col2, color = 'purple', marker = '+')
 ```

+*Note: For more on scatter plots, check out the seaborn documentation [here]('https://seaborn.pydata.org/generated/seaborn.scatterplot.html').*

 ### Histograms